Transdisciplinary Science

 Visit the NHSBSA website for further information.

-Type of study | Year | Fees |
+Type of study Year Fees

-You should also consider further costs which may include immunisations, books, stationery, printing, binding and general subsistence on trips and visits.
+You should consider further costs which may include immunisations, books, stationery, printing, binding and general subsistence on trips and visits.

-If you are a high-achieving international student, you may be eligible for one of our international scholarships worth up to £5,000.
-Our international scholarships include the Salford International Excellence Scholarship.
+If you are a high-achieving international student, you may be eligible for one of our scholarships.
+Explore our international scholarships.